 Is WiseBanyan Safe?

-The short answer is, yes!
-WiseBanyan is an SEC registered investment provider and your funds are insured for up to $500,000 by SIPC.
-In other words, if WiseBanyan somehow became insolvent, you’d still be covered.
-Basically, what all this means is that WiseBanyan is a legit company and you’re not going to lose your money in some sort of Ponzi scheme.
+Yes.
+WiseBanyan is an SEC-registered investment provider and your funds are insured for up to $500,000 by SIPC.
+In other words, if WiseBanyan were to become insolvent, you’d still be covered by the SIPC insurance.

 WiseBanyan Portfolio Examples